ltrybuch/lib-themisui/themis_components/thFilter/readme.md

 The filter view is comprised of a set of filter fields.
 The filter view supports 'select' and 'input' type filter fields.

+A wrapper directive `th-filter` is provided for consistent styling across filter views.

 Three types of views exist for filter fields.

 * Static filter fields are presented in a grid and are always visible to the user.